-Building Positive, Healthy Relationships: 6 Helpful Benefits
+How to Build Positive, Healthy Relationships: 6 Helpful Tips

-As I sat in my car crying, feeling somewhat hopeless, a thought hit me.
+Sitting in my car crying, feeling somewhat hopeless, a thought hit me.
 I did not have positive, healthy relationships in my life.

 My relationships were shallow and a little self-serving.